anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

    <figcaption>Removal of the ZTTO thread-together bottom bracket.
 Due to the shallow splines, I am using a bearing press tool to apply pressure to the bottom bracket tool to ensure engagement.</figcaption>
 </figure>

-I checked the shell with digital calipers.
-While they aren't perfectly precise, the numbers corroborate the physical symptoms.
+I checked the shell with digital calipers, not the right tool for the job, but the numbers corroborate the physical symptoms.
 A BB86 shell is nominally 41.00 mm, with standard press-fit tolerances calling for a 40.95 mm to 41.00 mm bore.
 Several spots on this frame measured below 40.95 mm, particularly on the drive side.
 This confirms that the shell is undersized in places and likely out-of-round, which explains why the bearing pinched the moment it was pressed home.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/bottom_bracket_problem.png">